ISISComputingGroup/ibex_developers_manual/adding_unit_tests.rst

 #.
 Create a new Fragment Project
     * File > New > Project... > Plug-in Development > Fragment Project
     * Set the project name to <the full name of the plug-in to test>.tests
+    * Change the location to the repository rather than the workspace (don't forget the project name)
     * Click "Next"
     * Click the "Browse" button next to "Plug-in ID"
     * Select the plug-in to test and click "OK"